Headsets (relationship savers)

 Our lightbulb moment came while we were sailing with our friends aboard Ticket To Ride.
 We watched them calmly work together to pull up anchor and set sail so effortlessly, it was inspiring.

 They didn't have to rely on hand signals (although they still used them) and there were none of the oh so typical "I can't hear you" or "stop yelling at me".
 They could focus on the task at hand instead of making hand signals.
 Then of course, they could actually hear each other.
-No matter how loud the wind (or the extra crew) was, there were no miscommunications or delays on actions or quick maneuver's needed.
+No matter how loud the wind was (or the extra crew), there were no miscommunications or delays on actions or quick maneuver's needed.
 By the end of our two weeks together, we knew we had to have a set for ourselves.

 We've found our headsets come in handy for calm communications while catching a mooring ball, docking, going up the mast, putting up sails, working in a tech space or in an engine bay...and I could go on and on.